-If you are an average person, you don’t need 1TB of storage space and you’re much better off going with one of the other three iPad Pro models.
+If you are an average person, you don’t need 1TB of storage space and you’re much better off going with one of the cheaper iPad Pro models.

-The 2TB model is also geared toward professionals and it should be considered if you owned a 1TB iPad Pro and you maxed out its storage.
+The 2TB model is also geared toward professionals and it should be considered if you’ve owned a 1TB iPad Pro and you maxed out its storage.

 How to Check Your iPad’s Storage

 If you’re currently using an iPad, you should check your current storage before you decide.
 You should be able to gather some great insight into your habits.
 Here’s how to do this:

 This will show you how much free storage you currently have and how much you are using.
 It’ll also tell you exactly what’s taking up the most storage.
 For many of you, it’ll be your photos and videos, apps, and messages.

 If your iPad is a year old, you should still have around 50% of your storage left.
 If you are within 10-15% of its capacity, you should consider more storage.

 If you’re using iCloud, you should also check on your iCloud storage usage:

 - Tap on your Name at the top of the screen.